Justin19960919/Chess-Game/README.md

 # Chess-Game
-A python chess game built using Turtle.
-(Person vs. Computer)
+A python chess game built using the Turtle library.
+To start the game, simply run: